Battery-Trunk under the hoodTrunk with more batteriesCovered....Instrumentation

 22kW liquid cooled 3ph permanent magnet synchronous machine

 DrivetrainManual transmission with clutch.
-Five gears
+Five gears, most of the time only 1-3 in use.

 ControllerSiemens Simovert refit